amro-ashmeik/NBA-Statistics-Scraper/README.md

 Creates CSV of team's overall stats for a particular season.
-Paramters: same as teamData function
+Parameters: same as teamData function

 AllTeams.createCSV(team, season='')